Advertiser Disclosure

 With its global footprint, the Hilton Honors program resembles the Marriott Bonvoy program in terms of its global footprint.
 When you’re traveling domestically in the U.S. or abroad, it’s highly likely you’ll be able to book a stay at a Hilton property.

 The way to unlock the most value with minimal cash and time investment is to hold the Hilton Aspire card.
-The card comes with Diamond status, meaning that you can receive all of the benefits of a Diamond member without needing to hit the stays, nights, or points threshold every year.
+The card comes with Diamond status, so you can receive all of the benefits of a Diamond member without needing to hit the stays, nights, or points threshold every year.

 If Hilton is your brand of choice and you want to know more about the best credit cards for Hilton loyalists, you’ll find our detailed article helpful.

-The information regarding The Hilton Honors American Express Surpass® Card was independently collected by Upgraded Points and not provided nor reviewed by the issuer.
+The information regarding the Hilton Honors American Express Aspire Card was independently collected by Upgraded Points and not provided nor reviewed by the issuer.

 For rates and fees of the Hilton Honors American Express Card, click here.